-In this section, we review the theory of Slepian functions in one dimension, in the Cartesian plane, and on the surface of the unit sphere.
+In this section we review the theory of Slepian functions in one dimension, in the Cartesian plane, and on the surface of the unit sphere.
 The one-dimensional theory is quite well known and perhaps most accessibly presented in the textbook by Percival and Walden (1993).
 It is briefly reformulated here for consistency and to establish some notation.
-The two-dimensional planar case formed the subject of a lesser-knowln of Slepian's papers (Slepian 1964) and is reviewed here also.
+The two-dimensional planar case formed the subject of a lesserknown of Slepian's papers (Slepian 1964) and is reviewed here also.
 We are not discussing alternatives by which two-dimensional Slepian functions are constructed by forming the outer product of pairs of one-dimensional functions.
 While this approach has produced some useful results (Hanssen 1997; Simons et al. 2000), it does not solve the concentration problem sensu stricto.
-The spherical case was treated in most detail, and for the first time, by ourselves elsewhere (Wieczorek and Simons 2005; Simons et al. 2006; Simons and Dahlen 2006), though two very important early studies by Slepian, Grünbaum, and others, laid much of the foundation for the analytical treatment of the spherical concentration problem for cases with special symmetries (Gilbert and Slepian 1977; Grünbaum 1981).
-Finally, we recast the theory in the context of reproducing-kernel Hilbert spaces, through which the reader may appreciate some of the connections with radial basis functions, splines, and wavelet analysis, which are commonly formulated in such a framework (Freeden et al. 1998), see also 🔮 Chap.
-31 of this book.
+The spherical scalar case was treated in most detail, and for the first time, by ourselves elsewhere (Wieczorek and Simons 2005; Simons et al. 2006; Simons and Dahlen 2006), though two very important early studies by Slepian, Grünbaum, and others laid much of the foundation for the analytical treatment of the spherical concentration problem for cases with special symmetries (Gilbert and Slepian 1977; Grünbaum 1981).
+The spherical vector case was treated in its most general form by ourselves elsewhere (Plattner et al. 2012; Plattner and Simons 2013, 2014), but had also been studied in some, but less general, detail by researchers interested in medical imaging (Maniar and Mitra 2005; Mitra and Maniar 2006) and optics (Jahn and Bokor 2012, 2013).
+Finally, we recast the theory in the context of reproducing-kernel Hilbert spaces, through which the reader may appreciate some of the connections with radial basis functions, splines, and wavelet analysis, which are commonly formulated in such a framework (Freeden et al. 1998; Michel 2010).